-- Standardize data like United States, United States of America, USA, US, U.S.A., and U.S.
+- Standardize data like the United States, United States of America, USA, US, U.S.A., and U.S.

 Match leads to accounts

-Matching a lead to an existing account in your CRM can improve your lead routing success in these ways:
+Matching a lead to an existing account in your CRM can improve your lead routing process in these ways:

 - Routing the lead directly to the account owner, bypassing unnecessary human routing steps

 - Using the account data to fill in or replace data from the lead

 - Automatically converting a lead to a contact in Salesforce.com, and attaching the contact to the account

 - Identifying and merging any duplicate lead to a contact (in Salesforce terminology)

-If you load more than a few hundred leads a week, you should automate the list loading process.
-You’ll see a great benefit in cleaning and matching data before it enters your sales automation or marketing automation platform, before the lead routing process logic kicks in.
+You should automate the list loading process if you load more than a few hundred leads a week.
+You’ll see a great benefit in cleaning and matching data before it enters your sales automation or marketing automation platform and before the lead routing process logic kicks in.

 You should fully automate these tasks as part of the list loading process: